shlomospi/Pupils_detection/README.md

 ## label new data using a trained model

 To label new data, a trained model which was downloaded from https://github.com/isohrab/Pupil-locator was refitted to create new labeled datasets from videos or images.
+If videos are provided, first a folder with the frames as images will be created.

 To run:

 1. cd into the Auto_labeler folder.

 2. Run one of the following commands:

    for raw video data:
     `python inferno_labeler.py --videos_folder path/to/folder/of/videos`

    for raw image data:
    `python inferno_labeler.py --image_path path/to/folder/of/images`